Clubcovid/Diano-Times/README.md

-# Diano Times
+# Talk of Nations

-Welcome to Diano Times, a modern, full-stack news and blog platform built with Next.js, Firebase, and Genkit.
+Welcome to Talk of Nations, a modern, full-stack news and blog platform built with Next.js, Firebase, and Genkit.
 This application serves as a feature-rich starting point for creating dynamic, content-driven websites with a built-in admin panel for managing posts.

 ## Features